Crissov/unicode-proposals/hearts.md

 | indigo       | serenity / harmony             |
 | violet       | spirit (gratitude)             |

 In the quoted case, **Pink Heart** and **Teal Heart** would complete the set.
-Either the existing Purple Heart or the proposed **Violet Heart** would be used for &ldquo;violet&rdquo; here and depending on that either the Purple Heart or the Blue Heart would represent _indigo_.
+Either the existing Purple Heart or the proposed **Violet Heart** would be used for _violet_ here.
+Depending upon that, either the Blue Heart or the Purple Heart would represent _indigo_.

 #### Flag Colors

 Many striped flags that do not qualify for codes based upon ISO 3166 can be represented sufficiently by a sequence of colored hearts and possibly other emojis.
+In an English context at least, left to right emojis correspond to left to right or top to bottom stripes.
 Only for some of them, existing colored hearts offer enough options.
 Examples:

 - Pan-African flag:	red-black-green
 - Kurdish flag: red-sun/white-green